Retirement Social Security

 pikselstock/Adobe Health visitor talking to a senior woman

 The other factor affecting the health of Social Security is the length of retirement.
-Since people are living longer, it’s more likely that they will need financial support longer.
+Since people are living longer, they are more likely to need financial support longer.

 Research shows that the life expectancy for someone at 65 in 20219 has grown by 6.5 years compared with those who turned 65 in 1940.